-MetLaw® entitles you and your eligible family members (your spouse or domestic partner and dependent children as defined for the Benefits Plan to receive certain personal legal services.
+MetLaw® entitles you and your eligible family members (your spouse or domestic partner, dependent children, parents, parents-in-law) as defined for the Benefits Plan to receive certain personal legal services.
 The available benefits are very comprehensive, but there are limitations and other conditions, which must be met.
 Please take time for yourself and your family to read the description of covered services carefully.
+Some services do not apply to parents or parents-in-law.